Tag along for our FTC disclosure saga here. The following article was last updated on Dec 5, 2025 ...

 We long-distance, long-term, rabid, red-eyed, tire-shredding sport-touring riders all know we need to wear motorcycle earplugs, right?
 Or at least, I hope we do.

 According to most authorities, repeated exposure to noise levels above 85 decibels (about 30-35 mph in clear air) causes hearing damage and requires protection.
-Even behind the best windscreens and the cushiest helmets, the simple flow of air as we move through the world at our preferred pace pounds our eardrums with constant and damaging levels of noise well above that level.
+Even behind the best windscreens and the cushiest helmets, the simple flow of air as we move through the world at our preferred pace pounds our eardrums with constant, damaging levels of noise well above that level.

 Plus, reducing noise drastically reduces mental and physical fatigue, meaning we can ride farther and faster during each precious riding day.